-Church management brings together the spiritual and the organizational.
+Church management is an important ideal that brings together the spiritual and the organizational.
 In the spiritual sense, you are serving the Lord while serving your community.
 In the day-to-day sense, managing a church often takes the same skill set as managing a small business.

-That’s because at their core, churches function much like small businesses.
+That’s because, at their core, churches function much like small businesses.
 There are funds to allocate, software and systems to set up, people to manage, and infrastructure to maintain.
-It’s not easy to run a church, but when you watch congregants come together in worship, you’ll remember that it’s a blessing to help bring them together.
+It’s not easy to run a church, but when you watch congregants gather to worship, you’ll remember that it’s a blessing to help bring them together.

 As step one in the church management process, lay a foundation for success.
 Whether you’re starting a church or simply updating your technology, here’s what you’ll need.